 Why Talented Freelancers Experience It

 Even the most capable freelancers are not immune to rejection sensitivity.
 Psychology research shows that some people have a stronger emotional trigger when facing rejection due to past experiences, personality traits, or even learned behaviour.
-According to a study published in the Journal of Personality and Social Psychology, individuals with high rejection sensitivity tend to interpret neutral or unclear responses as rejection, amplifying their stress and anxiety.

 For freelancers, this means a silence from a client isn’t just “waiting for a reply” but feels like a negative judgment.
 Talented professionals may therefore avoid applying, not because of lack of skill, but because the psychological weight of rejection feels overwhelming.